 It’s also easy to see which invoices have been paid and which are still unpaid with the mobile app’s auto reconciliation feature.

-This website contains general information only and does not take into account any person’s objectives, financial situation or needs and accordingly, does not constitute personal advice for the purposes of section 766B(3) of the Corporations Act 2001.
+This website contains general information only and any financial advice we provide does not consider your objectives, financial situation or needs.
+It does not constitute personal advice for the purposes of section 766B(3) of the Corporations Act 2001.
 Before you act on any of our advice, please consider if it’s appropriate for you.

 Any representations made on this website are current as at the date of publishing and subject to change.